Orange-OpenSource/conllueditor/README.md

 Load the first sentence by clicking on `read sentence`: clicking on a word and then clicking on the head-word creates a dependency relation.
 An edit window opens to enter the relation a name.
 Existing relations can be renamed by clicking on their name.
 Clicking twice on a word deletes its eventual dependency relation and makes it root.
-To edit form, lemma etc. CTRL-click or doubleclick on the word.
+To edit form, lemma etc. CTRL-click or double click on the word.
 For more help use the `Help` button.

 The sentence is shown as a dependency tree or as a flat graph (“dependency hedge”), morphological features can be shown or hidden with the `features` button, information of the MISC column can be shown with the `misc` button. multiword tokens (having `n-m` ids) are marked by a grey line spanning the multiword expression.
-If any UPOS/XPOS/deprel is not in the validation lists (specified with the `--UPOS` etc options) it is shown in red.
+If any UPOS/XPOS/deprel is not in the validation lists (specified with the `--UPOS` etc. options) it is shown in red.

 ![Edit screen (tree graph)](doc/tree.png)

-The select button `tree graph` allows to toogle between a dependency tree layout to a more horizontal representation or a tabular view.
+The select button `tree graph` allows to toggle between a dependency tree layout to a more horizontal representation or a tabular view.

 ![Choose view](doc/chooseview.png)